 Finally, a number of European Commission studies relevant to the topic being studied by the research unit should be considered, such as, for example, the "Study on the offshore grid potential in the Mediterranean Region” (2022), and the “Study on Decommissioning of offshore oil and gas installations: a technical, legal and political analysis” (2021).

+4. THE OFFSHORE SECTOR FOR OIL AND GAS in Italy

+Italian waters are divided into 8 'marine areas' identified by alphabetical letters.
+The search for liquid hydrocarbons/gases in the Italian sea can only be carried out in certain 'marine areas' designated by the Parliament.

+In order to protect the coasts and the environment, restrictions have been introduced on the areas where mining activities can be carried out (Ministerial Decree of 9 August 2013).

+Focalizzare l’attenzione sulla Zona C in area che si sovrappone a rivendicazioni di Malta.

+… Guarda il document Il Mare che ti avevo dato, del ministero sviluppo economico (ed.
+2020).

 Bibliography:

 G. Cataldi, La legge che autorizza la creazione di una ZEE italiana, in A. Caligiuri, I. Papanicolopulu.
 L. Schiano di Pepe, R. Virzo, Italia e diritto del mare, Editoriale Scientifica, 2023, pp. 65-82.

+R. Cianella, M. Ferrari, P. Macini and E. Mesini, "Application and Evaluation of the 2013/30/EU Offshore Safety Directive in Italy."
+Paper presented at the SPE Europec featured at 81st EAGE Conference and Exhibition, London, England, UK, June 2019, https://onepetro.org/SPEEURO/proceedings-abstract/19EURO/2-19EURO/D021S003R005/217863

 Marina Militare – Fondazione Leonardo, Rapporto.
 CIVILTÀ DEL MARE.
 Geopolitica, strategia, interessi nel mondo subacqueo.
 Il ruolo dell’Italia, 2023.